Shoulder Bursitis

 There are a number of different bursa around the shoulder that may be affected, but the most common type of shoulder bursitis is subacromial bursitis.

 Pain from shoulder bursitis tends to develop gradually over time and may limit movements where you lift your arm above your head or behind your neck or back.
+There may even be an obvious shoulder lump.

 When treated promptly and effectively, symptoms will usually resolve within a few weeks, but left untreated, symptoms gradually get worse and secondary problems can develop.
 Here, we will look at the common causes, symptoms and treatment options for shoulder bursitis.